pretorh/lfs-notes/steps/4-config.md

 ## Setup

-see `scripts/chroot/enter-chroot.sh` if you need to re-enter chroot
+Use `scripts/chroot/enter-chroot.sh` if you need to re-enter chroot

 ## Network